Murder of Lina Delsarte

-On 23 September 2023, Lina Delsarte disappeared from her home in the Alsace region of France.
-The fifteen-year-old girl was reported missing in Saint-Blaise-la-Roche after she failed to arrive at the town train station.
-After months of investigation the prime suspect, Samuel Gonin, committed suicide in July 2024 after the police seized his vehicle.
-Inside the car genetic traces were found along with the teenager's missing bag.
-The car's geolocation data allowed police to investigate further.
-13 months after her disappearance, the body of Lina Delsarte was later discovered on 16 October 2024 in woods near Nevers, in the commune of Sermoise-sur-Loire.
+Lina Delsarte was a 15-year-old French girl who disappeared on September 23, 2023, while walking to a train station in Saint-Blaise-la-Roche, France.

+Samuel Gonin (42) was identified as the prime suspect after several months.
+He had a history of attacks against women and died by suicide in July 2024 after police seized his car, but before he could be questioned.
+Delsarte's bag was found in the car, as were traces of her DNA.
+Her remains were located on October 16, 2024 near Nevers, some 500 km away.
+Police accessing GPS data from Gonin's car helped locate the girl's body.

 Victim

-The victim, Lina Delsarte, was born on 10 August 2008.
+Lina Delsarte, was born on 10 August 2008.
 She was therefore fifteen years old when she disappeared.

 She was described as being of French nationality, 1.60m tall, and having blonde hair and light green eyes.

 The month of her disappearance, she was preparing a professional aptitude certificate (CAP) for "personal assistance" in an establishment near Saint-Blaise-la-Roche in the department of Bas-Rhin, after obtaining her national brevet diploma in July 2023 at the Frison-Roche college.

 She was the only daughter of parents Olivier Delsarte and Fanny Groll who separated in 2011.

 Disappearance

 View of Saint-Blaise-la-Roche.

 On Saturday 23 September 2023, Lina Delsarte left her home in Champenay (a hamlet in the commune of Plaine) to go to the Saint-Blaise-la-Roche - Poutay train station, where she was due to take a train to Strasbourg to meet her boyfriend.
 She made the journey of approximately 3km on foot.
 Two witnesses saw her between 11:15 and 11:30 a.m. and then her mobile phone made a final signal at 11:22a.m.
 Recordings from the station's surveillance cameras indicated that she did not board the train.
-When he did not see her arrive, her boyfriend alerted the girl's mother.
+When she did not arrive, her boyfriend alerted the girl's mother.
 At the time of her disappearance, Lina was wearing a grey dress, a white jacket, and white Converse shoes.
-According to the public prosecutor Public Prosecutor of Saverne, Aline Clérot, the victim did not have the profile of a runaway and the family had "no particular problems".
+According to the public prosecutor Public Prosecutor of Saverne, Aline Clérot, the victim did not have the profile of a runaway and the family had "no particular problems."
 No banking activity was noted on her account after the disappearance.